For a Limited Time, Save 10% on Europe’s Best Boundless Journeys’ Adventures!

 This morning, we gather as a group and depart Windhoek, beginning our journey with a scenic drive through the rugged Khomas Hochland mountains and descending into the dune-filled Sossusvlei region, a driving time of approximately five to six hours (about 200 miles).
 En route, we stop at a scenic spot for lunch.
 Soon we find ourselves surrounded by the classic view of the Namib Desert as an ocean of sand with ''waves'' of bright red and dark shadows.
 Also known as the 'Sand Sea,' Sossusvlei is sandwiched between the Atlantic's cold Benguela Current and a rocky escarpment that runs parallel more than 60 miles inland and presents not only a spectacular visual experience, but also a unique ecosystem, to which our guide will introduce us in the coming days.

-This afternoon, we settle into our accommodation for the next two nights, a 5-tent retreat, each built on an elevated platform with its own veranda, bathroom, and sundeck.
+This afternoon, we settle into our accommodation for the next two nights, a convivial desert retreat with each tent built on an elevated platform with its own veranda, bathroom, and rooftop deck, ideal for optional sleep-outs under the extraordinary Namibian night sky.
 You may enjoy a drink by the pool or take a dip to cool off and take in the spectacular landscape before us.

 Featuring magnificent views of the famous red dunes of Sossusvlei and vast open plains, Kulala Desert Lodge offers 23 ensuite thatch-and-canvas ‘kulalas’ each with a veranda to enjoy the outstanding scenery.
 By day, a plunge pool provides a cooling sanctuary.
 On balmy nights, enjoy the option of sleeping under the star-filled skies on your rooftop deck, and awaken to the rising sun.